 About us

-After the Paris Agreement, the DDP has evolved from a single large project to an initiative made of a diversity of projects and activities, which share the same approach and methods but operationalize them in a more diversified manner.
+Following the signature of the Paris Agreement, the DDP evolved from being a single large project to becoming an initiative made up of a diversity of projects and activities, which share the same approach and methods but operationalize them in a more diversified manner.
 On the analytical side, the DDP has started to consider detailed sectoral analyses, including for transport, industry and non-energy sectors such as agriculture, forest and other land uses.
 While keeping a strong analytical and research component, the DDP has also progressively given more importance to the engagement in country policy processes.
 While continuing to work extensively in large emerging countries, the DDP has covered more and more developing countries, notably in Latin America and, since 2021, in Western Africa, leading to an increased focus on socio-economic and development dimensions.
-Finally, the DDP has started to develop approaches that can be relevant for companies and for the finance sector, notably public development banks.
+Finally, the DDP has started to develop approaches that can be relevant for companies and for the finance sector, namely public development banks.

 DDP Network